phoobynet/trading-capital/README.md

 # Trading Capital

-A simple calculator that determines your available trading capital.
+Stupidly simple calculator that determines your available trading capital.

+Built in Vue 3, Vite, TypeScript and Electron.